AlaaKhairy0/news_app/README.md

 ## 📰 News App

-# 📱 Instant News App

-Instant News App is a user-friendly mobile application that provides the latest news updates from various sources.
+News App is a user-friendly mobile application that provides the latest news updates from various sources.
 It offers an intuitive interface, efficient content discovery, and smooth performance across devices.

 ## 🚀 Features